 Up to two external status indicators for Vehicle Alarm System (VAS), Alarm System (AS) and immobiliser are allowed on a vehicle provided that the apparent surface does not exceed 10 cm2 per indicator.

 5.33.
-A device type approved according to any preceding series of amendments to UN Regulations Nos.
+A device type-approved according to any preceding series of amendments to UN Regulations Nos.
 148 and/or 149 and/or 150 is deemed equivalent to one approved according to the latest series of amendments to the pertinent UN Regulations Nos.
 148 and/or 149 and/or 150, when the change indexes (defined in paragraph 2.1.6.) related to each individual lamp (function) do not differ.
-In this case such a device may be fitted on the vehicle to be type approved without any update of the device type approval documents and device markings.
+In this case such a device may be fitted on the vehicle to be type-approved without any update of the device type-approval documents and device markings.

 5.34.
 The use of lamps approved for and equipped with LED substitute light source(s), is allowed exclusively in the case where the statement indicated in paragraph 3.2.8. is present and positive.

-To verify that this statement is respected, both at the type approval and in the conformity of production verification, the presence of the marking on the lamps related to the use of LED substitute light source(s) shall be checked.
+To verify that this statement is respected, both at the type-approval and in the conformity of production verification, the presence of the marking on the lamps related to the use of LED substitute light source(s) shall be checked.

 5.35.
 General provisions relating to Driver Assistance Projection